geckro/OmniApp/README.md

 # OmniApp

-A work-in-progress app where I combine all of my ideas into one giant mega-application.
-Bad idea?
-Yeah
+A W.I.P application where I put all of my ideas into a singular centralized program.

+### Currently, there is:
+- Game Manager
+- Financial Manager

 ## Building

-Needs .NET 8 (or higher) and Windows 10 version 1607 (or higher).
+Needs the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and Windows 10 version 1607 (or higher).
+Simply execute `dotnet build` in the root directory.
+To run the project, execute `dotnet run` in `src/OmniApp.UI`.